Collection Development Policy

 (k) Document Services (ILL)

 The Library does not and cannot hold every item requested by users.
 Access to items may be provided through interlibrary loan services.
 Materials asked for via interlibrary loan are usually supplied free-of-charge to individual users.
 Costs for fast-track, and other non-core services are passed to the user.
-Undergraduate students are not usually entitled to interlibrary loans.
 The Library is a major contributor to document supply to other institutions nationally and internationally.

 Created: 10th August 2010